 Devitt lived this lifestyle coupled along with a famously ruthless training regime, as the only Gaijin for a full year, not speaking the language, having no internet or means of communication with back home.

 “This was before Skype and iPhones, and even Wi-Fi was really common, so I was really cut-off from the outside world.
 So, I had no alternative than to really immerse myself in it.
 I was in up to my neck with the Japanese boys.”

 In 2006, Fergal Devitt made his official New Japan Pro Wrestling debut, initially facing some resistance from the Japanese management over his name “Fergal.”

 Devitt recalls, “I would always wrestle as Fergal Devitt.
 That’s my real name.
-I got to Japan and they have problems pronouncing R’s.
+I got to Japan, and they have problems pronouncing R’s.
 Problems pronouncing F’s.
 Problems pronouncing L’s.
-I think I was there about 3 weeks and they made me have a try-out match before one of the shows in Sendai.
-And it was so intimidating, all the boys were sat there around the ring and I was in working on the fly against Taguchi.
+I think I was there about three weeks and they made me have a try-out match before one of the shows in Sendai.
+And it was so intimidating, all the boys were sat there around the ring, and I was in working on the fly against Taguchi.
 This was before the show and basically just a try-out for me.
 I guess it was a five-minute match, and we finished up and the booker at the time pulls me over and was like: